 One of the most effective ways to improve your hiring process for both current and future employees is to ask for feedback.
 According to LinkedIn, approximately 79% of companies ask candidates for feedback at some point during the hiring process.

 To boost the candidate experience while also attracting the right talent, you first need to be aware of what works, what doesn't, and how candidates have felt about their experience.
 This could entail asking for feedback on elements such as:

-This type of feedback gives you insight as to where your hiring process succeeds and where it can be improved to make the candidate experience as positive as possible!
+This type of feedback gives you insight as to where the hiring process succeeds and where it can be improved to make the candidate experience as positive as possible!

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales